menu

 Living in Byron

 Byron is a tiny village located in the state of Michigan.
-With a population of 531 people and two associated neighborhoods, Byron is the 554th largest community in Michigan.
+With a population of 527 people and two associated neighborhoods, Byron is the 554th largest community in Michigan.
+Byron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 As is often the case in a small village, Byron doesn't have a public transportation system that people use for their commute.

-The per capita income in Byron in 2022 was $30,734, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $122,936 for a family of four.
+The per capita income in Byron in 2022 was $28,944, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $115,776 for a family of four.
 However, Byron contains both very wealthy and poor people as well.

 The people who call Byron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byron residents report their race to be White, followed by Native American.
 Important ancestries of people in Byron include German, English, Irish, Italian, and Polish.